-Without opening his eyes, Edgar saw large, strong Red Wolf trembling as he fought to restrain himself.
+Without opening his eyes, Edgar could see large, strong Red Wolf trembling, fighting to restrain himself.
 Red Wolf’s every breath was torture.
 The moon was full behind him, encircling him, large and white and low in the sky.
 It both called to him and separated him from what he wanted the most.

 Edgar almost couldn’t breathe.
 He knew how he wanted the story to end, how every fan of the Red Wolf and Rum graphic novels wished that scene had ended.
 But already he could see the thousands of possible twists and turns ahead, all of them exquisite, most of them as painful as the actual moment in the book.